200M-Warrior/CS285-DeepRL/lecture/05 - policy gradient.md

 \end{aligned}
 $$

-The variance is reduced since some terms are removed from from the summation.
+The variance is reduced since some terms are removed from the summation.
 Note that , for a finite sample size, past rewards wouldn't cancel out to zero.
 Removing all past rewards will change the policy gradient estimator, but the estimator is still unbiased.